-... the United States and Mexico shall consult with each other prior to undertaking any new development of either the surface or the groundwater resources, or undertaking substantial modifications of present developments, in its own territory in the border area that might adversely affect the other country.
+"... the United States and Mexico shall consult with each other prior to undertaking any new development of either the surface or the groundwater resources, or undertaking substantial modifications of present developments, in its own territory in the border area that might adversely affect the other country."

 The U.S. and Mexico continued discussions related to cooperative measures to reduce potential impacts of the All American Canal lining on Mexico.
-IBWC also consulted with the Bureau of Reclamation in preparing the draft alternatives and draft Environmental Impact Statement, "Colorado River Interim Guidelines for Lower Basin Shortages for Lower Colorado River Shortage Criteria".
-Similarly, IBWC binational technical work groups continued to develop joint cooperation positions concerning salinity peaks in the deliveries made at the SIB and removal of sediment in the international boundary reach of the Colorado River.
+Construction for the All American Canal Lining Project began in June 2007.
+IBWC also consulted with the Bureau of Reclamation in preparing the draft alternatives and draft Environmental Impact Statement, "Colorado River Interim Guidelines for Lower Basin Shortages for Lower Colorado River Shortage Criteria"; the Final EIS was published in November 2007 and Record of Decision signed December 2007.
+Binational meetings were conducted and information exchanged between the U.S. and Mexico regarding the EIS and water management actions under consideration during shortage periods.
+Similarly, the